-- 8. In the Thrift Transport drop-down list, select the transport protocol to use in the Thrift layer. - 9.
-If the Thrift Transport option is set to HTTP, then to configure HTTP options such as custom headers, click HTTP Options.
+- 9. If the Thrift Transport option is set to HTTP, then to configure HTTP options such as custom headers, click HTTP Options.
 For more information, see "Configuring HTTP Options on Windows" on page 16. - 10.
 To configure client-server verification over SSL, click SSL Options.
-For more information, see "Configuring SSL Verification on Windows" on page 16. - 11.
+For more information, see "Configuring SSL Verification on Windows" on page 17. - 11.
 To configure advanced options, click Advanced Options.
 For more information, see "Configuring Advanced Options on Windows" on page 14. - 12.
 To configure server-side properties, click Advanced Options and then click Server Side Properties.
-For more information, see "Configuring Server-Side Properties on Windows" on page 18. - 13.
+For more information, see "Configuring Server-Side Properties on Windows" on page 19. - 13.
 To configure the Temporary Table feature, click Advanced Options and then click Temporary Table Configuration.
-For more information, see "Temporary Tables" on page 55 and "Configuring the Temporary Table Feature" on page 17.
+For more information, see "Temporary Tables" on page 57 and "Configuring the Temporary Table Feature" on page 18.